 The effect of an incident typically increases with its onset and gradually dissipates as the incident ends.
 Consequently, we analyze all OD pairs from the beginning of an incident until three hours after its end.
 Using the model proposed in the Method section, we identify the causal effects of each subway incident and conduct significance tests on these effects.
-However, due to space limitations, we only provide a detailed report on the causal effect identification results for the incident in 11th Marth.
+However, due to space limitations, we only provide a detailed report on the causal effect identification results for the incident in Marth 11th.
 The details of this incident are as follows:

-Starting at 7:45 on the 11th Marth, a vehicle malfunction occurred on Line 11, and the malfunctioning vehicle was arranged to proceed slowly.
+Starting at 7:45 on the Marth 11th, a vehicle malfunction occurred on Line 11, and the malfunctioning vehicle was arranged to proceed slowly.
 From 7:51 to 8:43, temporary passenger flow control measures were implemented at Malu, Chenxiang Highway, Nanxiang, Taopu Xincun, Qilianshan Road, Liziyuan, and Fengqiao Road stations.

-Figure \ref{fig:affected_od} illustrates the significantly affected ODs identified during the six time periods from 8:00 AM to 10:30 AM.
+Figure \ref{fig:affected_od} illustrates the significantly affected ODs identified during the six time periods from 8:00 a.m. to 10:30 a.m..
 In the figure, the blue line represents the subway line where the incident occurred, the black lines denote regular subway lines, and the red lines indicate the ODs that were significantly impacted by the incident.

-It should be noted that the incident occurred at 7:45 AM and ended at approximately 8:45 AM.
-As illustrated in Figure \ref{fig:affected_od}, the number of affected ODs initially increased and peaked between 8:30 and 9:00 AM, before gradually declining.
-By 10:00 and 10:30 AM, only a few ODs remained affected.
+It should be noted that the incident occurred at 7:45 a.m. and ended at approximately 8:45 a.m..
+As illustrated in Figure \ref{fig:affected_od}, the number of affected ODs initially increased and peaked between 8:30 and 9:00 a.m., before gradually declining.
+By 10:00 and 10:30 a.m., only a few ODs remained affected.
 Additionally, at the onset of the incident, relatively few ODs were impacted, as the effects had not yet spread widely.

 Furthermore, the affected stations are primarily located in the northern part of Shanghai.
-Figure \ref{fig} confirms that the ODs affected by this incident are predominantly situated in the northern region, which is consistent with the actual situation.
+Figure \ref{fig:affected_od} confirms that the ODs affected by this incident are predominantly situated in the northern region, which is consistent with the actual situation.